A Tutorial on Thompson Sampling: Incremental Implementation

 where each $z_t^n$ is an independent Poisson-distributed sample with mean one.
 Each $\overline{\theta}_t^n$ can be viewed as a random statistically plausible model, with randomness stemming from the initialization of $\overline{\theta}_0^n$ and the random weight $z_t^n$ placed on each observation.
 The variable, $z_\tau^n$ can loosely be interpreted as a number of replicas of the data sample $(x_\tau, y_\tau)$ placed in a hypothetical history $\hat{\hist}_t^n$.
 Indeed, in a data set of size $t$, the number of replicas of a particular bootstrap data sample follows a ${\rm Binomial}(t, 1/t)$ distribution, which is approximately ${\rm Poisson}(1)$ when $t$ is large.
 With this view, each $\overline{\theta}^n_t$ is effectively fit to a different data set $\hat{\hist}_t^n$, distinguished by the random number of replicas assigned to each data sample.
 To generate an action $x_t$, $n$ is sampled uniformly from $\{1,\ldots,N\}$, and the action is chosen to maximize $\E[r_t | \theta = \overline{\theta}_{t-1}^n]$.
 Here, $\overline{\theta}_{t-1}^n$ serves as the approximate posterior sample.
 Note that the per-period compute time grows with $N$, which is an algorithm tuning parameter.

 This bootstrap approach offers one mechanism for incrementally updating an ensemble of models.
-In Section \ref{se:ensemble}, we will discuss another along with its application to active learning in neural networks.
+In Section \ref{se:ensemble}, we will discuss another, which we apply to active learning with neural networks.

-\section{Practical Modeling Considerations}
+\chapter{Practical Modeling Considerations}

-Our narrative over previous sections has centered around a somewhat idealized view of Thompson sampling, which ignored the process of prior specification and assumed a simple model in which the system and set of feasible actions is constant over time and there is no side information on decision context.
-In this section, we provide greater perspective on the process of prior specification and on extensions of Thompson sampling that serve practical needs arising in some applications.
+Our narrative over previous sections has centered around a somewhat idealized view of TS, which ignored the process of prior specification and assumed a simple model in which the system and set of feasible actions is constant over time and there is no side information on decision context.
+In this section, we provide greater perspective on the process of prior specification and on extensions of TS that serve practical needs arising in some applications.

-\subsection{Prior Distribution Specification}
+\section{Prior Distribution Specification}

 The algorithms we have presented require as input a prior distribution over model parameters.
 The choice of prior can be important, so let us now discuss its role and how it might be selected.
 In designing an algorithm for an online decision problem, unless the value of $\theta$ were known with certainty, it would not make sense to optimize performance for a single value, because that could lead to poor performance for other plausible values.
 Instead, one might design the algorithm to perform well on average across a collection of possibilities.
 The prior can be thought of as a distribution over plausible values, and its choice directs the algorithm to perform well on average over random samples from the prior.